David J. Hodge is a distinguished attorney, professionally recognized multiple times in Alabama and throughout the country.

 No matter what kind of case he’s handling, Hodge has the same motivation in each.

-Hodge’s wife, Laura Hodge, is a prosecutor in the Northern Alabama U.S. District Attorney’s office, and they both try to carve out as much time as possible to spend with their two daughters and activities as members of First United Methodist Church.
+Hodge’s wife, Laura Hodge, is a prosecutor in the Northern Alabama U.S. Attorney’s office, and they both try to carve out as much time as possible to spend with their two daughters and activities as members of First United Methodist Church.

 An avid outdoorsman, David Hodge particularly enjoys quail hunting and fly fishing.

 Alabama State Bar Association’s Judicial Liaison Committee

 Civil Rules Committee for the U.S. District for the Northern District of Alabama